onwuemenejoshua/Vue.js-docs/src/content/docs/essentials/class-and-style.md

 <div class="active"></div>
 ```

-We can also bind to a [computed property](https://vuejs.org/guide/essentials/computed) that returns an object.
+We can also bind to a <span class="custom-link">[computed property](https://vuejs.org/guide/essentials/computed)</span> that returns an object.
 This is a common and powerful pattern:

 ```js
 const isActive = ref(true)